GuiPimenta-Dev/lambda-forge-docs/docs/home/custom-codepipeline-steps.md

 For instance, let's create a straightforward custom script that iterates over each file described in the functions list.
 It will raise an error if it encounters a comment `# TODO`, thereby preventing the pipeline from proceeding if a TODO is included as a comment.

-First, create a new file at `infra/scripts/validate_todo.py`:
+Let's create a new file at `infra/scripts/validate_todo.py`:

 ```python title="infra/scripts/validate_todo.py"
 import json